ethereum/ethereum-org-website/Adding that improves clarity README.md

 ### 1. Submit an issue

 - Create a [new issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose).
-- Comment on the issue (if you'd like to be assigned to it) - that way [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).
+- Comment on the issue (if you'd like to be assigned to it) - this way [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).

 More information on the issue creation process, and expectations around creating issues can be [found here](docs/github-issue-triage-process.md).